Football clubs

 Crowhurst FC emblem

-Crowhurst were founded in 1923 and some early reports refer to the club as Crowhurst Hotspurs.
-The club joined the Hastings League ahead of the 1923-24 season, of which they remained members of until at least the 1950s.
-The side currently play in the East Sussex Premier Division.
+Crowhurst were founded in 1923, with early reports occasionally referring to the club as Crowhurst Hotspurs.
+They joined the Hastings League ahead of the 1923–24 season and remained members until at least the 1950s.

 Crowhurst United